Chaunce-y/Weathery/README.md

 ## Project Description

-This app will allow the user to look up the previous and future weather forecast for any city, from 5 days in the past to 10 days in the future.
-It will also provide weather forcasts in some cities down to the minute.
+This app will allow the user to look up the current weather forecast for any city, complete with high/low temp, precipitation, sunrise/sunset timings and RealFeel temperature.

 ## API and Data Sample